SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-Note that if you override a failable superclass initializer with a nonfailable subclass initializer, the only way to delegate up to the superclass initializer is by forced unwrapping the result of the failable superclass initializer.
+Note that if you override a failable superclass initializer with a nonfailable subclass initializer, the only way to delegate up to the superclass initializer is to force-unwrap the result of the failable superclass initializer.

 .. note::